 Hear this brother's story of how recording meaningfully supported his family both during and after the funeral service

-What is involved if you choose to record a service?
+What is involved if you choose to stream a service?

 When the service starts, online guests will be able to watch the funeral at the link provided.

-You can watch the recording of the event at the same link for 90 days, or download a copy of the recording to keep.
+You can watch the event at the same link for 90 days, or download a copy of the recording to keep.